TOP UPDATES FOUR PILLARS CINEMA/TV GAMES MANGA/ANIME MUSIC WRITINGS FAQ LINKS

 Young females called 巫女 (miko) are also a common sight at most shrines of decent size.
 Female figures in Shintou have traditionally had a role of peforming roles like shamans, mediums, diviners, and other sacred roles.
 This role has eroded over the years.
 Miko do not take as much of a central role in worship and ritual today, but their ancient role is hinted at in the performance of the 神楽 (kagura) dance, which is a sort of dance in which the miko becomes a yorishiro and becomes "possessed" by the god during it.
 Before the Meiji Restoration, miko also used to serve as sacred prostitutes and offer sexual favors in exchange for money at shrines.
 Can we please bring that practice back???

 Traditionally, kannushi and miko would achieve their positions hereditarily.
 Today, this is no longer institutionalized.
 To become a kannushi today, one must study at a special university and become certified.
-There are two major ones: 國學院大學 (Kokugakuin Daigaku) in Toukyou or 皇學館大学 (Kougakkan Daigaku) in Ise.
+There are two major ones: 國學院大學 (Kokugakuin Daigaku) in Toukyou and 皇學館大学 (Kougakkan Daigaku) in Ise.
 Despite this, it is common to see lineages with a "family business" of owning a shrine.
 Women can also become kannushi today.

 For miko, the conditions are less strict.
 In fact, it is very common for young high school or college girls to become miko as a part-time job.
 There is no "belief" required for this position.
 This is a strong difference from the Abrahamic religions and even perhaps from Buddhism, but it is actually a pretty common state of affairs.
 The famed orator Cicero from ancient Rome gives us an example: Cicero was employed as an augur, meaning someone who divined things from the flight paths of birds.
 Cicero, however, made it clear that he did not believe in augury at all!
 But that didn't matter.
 The divinations simply had to be done, no matter if the "vessel" doing them believed or not.
 Most duties of miko are similar, and so it is not uncommon for girls with no "spiritual" beliefs to become miko.
 You can even see foreign exchange students do it over the holidays sometimes.